aleneum/tomboy-addin-task/README.md

 One Task per Note
 -----------------
-* TomboyTask ignores tasks your striked out.
+* TomboyTask ignores tasks you striked out.
 ![list of tasks](img/ttask04.png)
 * if your note contains more than one task only the first not finished task is shown.
 ![gtd list](img/ttask05.png)